VerseMetaVerse/MyEpicVerseLearningJourney/README.md

 ### Composite Types

 - Class, Enum, Struct, Subclass, Interface, Constructor
+- Class <unique> is obscure, the rest of Class would not seem surprising to a C# programmer?
+- Multiple Inheritance is simulated via Interfaces just like C#
 - Enum seems more like a primitive type and just doesn't seem to belong in this category
 - https://dev.epicgames.com/documentation/en-us/uefn/composite-types-in-verse